 - Hip dysplasia

-- Deafness, which can commonly be seen when breeders cross dogs in an attempt to get mostly white or all white Old English sheepdogs
+- Deafness, commonly seen when breeders cross dogs in an attempt to get mostly white or all-white Old English Sheepdogs

 - Heart disease